So, how do you interpret or read forex quotes?? A Forex quote is the price of one currency in terms of another

 Position taken by a trader.

-The ask and bid price.
+The ask and bid price – Read forex quotes

 Therefore, the bid price is the price at which the trader can sell to the market and ask price is the available price in the market at which a trader can buy from the market.

 Taking a EUR/JPY as our example

 For EUR/JPY, the difference between 123.530 and 123.535 is 5 pips which is the spread.

-The spread, pips and a lot
+spread, pips and lot

-How long you should hold an open position, is a personal thing for all traders.
+How long you can hold an open position in forex, is a personal thing for all traders.
 The decision is all yours.
 You know what your goals are as a trader, the kind of strategy you use to trade.
 All this starts from what you are? and What you want?
 If I am to answer,...

 - Last Post